The Day of Mourning

-I know, my lord, you understand how distance decreases the reliability of reports, so that I would never presume to suggest that you should wholly trust the information I have gleaned concerning faraway places.
-I also know, however, that anything potentially important ought still to be passed on to you so that you and your advisers can compare what I have written to that reported by your other servants across Tilea.
-In this manner, by sifting out bias, geographical distortions and the like, in order to uncover the similarities and therefore, perhaps, take a step closer to the truth.
-So it is that I now turn to more distant events, for which I rely upon the tales of less reliable sources, such as the second or third hand accounts of travellers or the tavern talk of those who have received communication from distant family or associates.
-Pavona is no sea port, and has effectively endured a blockade whilst the brute, double army circumambulated its environs, yet in recent days there has been a renewed flow of traffic.
+I know, my lord, you understand how distance reduces the reliability of reports, so I would never presume to suggest that you should wholly trust the information I have gleaned concerning faraway places.
+I believe, however, that anything of potential importance ought still to be passed on to you, allowing you to compare my words to those reported by your other correspondents.
+In this manner, by sifting out bias, geographical distortions, contradictions, and the like, you can uncover any similarities and therefore, perhaps, take a step closer to the full truth.
+So it is that I now turn to more distant events, for which I rely upon less certain sources, such as the second-hand accounts of travelers, soldiers and merchants, or the reports of those who have heard from distant family, even mere tavern talk.
+Pavona has effectively endured a blockade whilst Boulderguts’ double army circumambulated its environs, but in recent days there has been a renewed flow of traffic.

 On Stony Ground

 The double-walled fortress of Monte Castello had seen much better days.
 The outer wall was breached in several places, including the main gate.
 Its previous occupants, Big Boss Grutlad and his goblins, had attempted repairs of a kind, although it was debatable whether or not the results constituted any actual improvement in the castle’s defensibility.
 From the sea, many hundreds of braccia below the cliffs upon which the castle was perched, the place looked deserted, apart from a couple of columns of smoke arising from within the inner wall.
 Taking a landward approach, however, you would see one or two blue-coated hand-gunners patrolling the walls, while a scattering of labourers clambered over the rubble mounds, operating make-shift cranes to shift the stones hither and thither.